crs8973/BathymetricSensor/README.md

 # Bathymetric Drift Sensor
-Group Members: Autumn, Grant, Taryn, and Camille
+Group Members: Autumn, Grant, Teryn, and Camille

 This is the repository for the group working on the drifter with GPS, cellular, and bathymetric sensing.